Feelings Over Facts: Conspiracy Theories and the Internet Novel

 How do you respond to a hidden evil?
 Reveal it.
 What do you do when others believe in a complete illusion?
 Debunk it.
 These paranoid strategies reveal a surprisingly naïve faith, Sedgwick observed, in “the efficacy of knowledge…knowledge in the form of exposure.”
 Today, this naivety persists across the political spectrum.
 During Trump’s presidency, white nationalists warned their followers about the Great Replacement of white people with ethnic migrants, while earnest MSNBC liberals documented and fact-checked all of Trump’s racist tweets.
 When COVID hit, anti-vaxxers urged everyone to watch Plandemic, while blue state homeowners put up lawn signs saying In this house, we believe…Science is real.
 Political disagreements were framed as tragic misunderstandings, easily solved with a shared understanding of the facts.

 This obsession with the facts, Klein and Gogarty argue, has failed.
 In Doppelganger, Klein suggests that liberals and leftists were too quick to dismiss right-wing conspiracy theorists.
 Take Naomi Wolf, a liberal feminist turned Stephen Bannon subordinate who is frequently mistaken for Klein.
-During the pandemic, Wolf was one of many COVID skeptics who raised the alarm about “vaccine passports”, claiming that vaccination records would be used for a “social credit system” that would lead to “slavery forever.”
+During the pandemic, Wolf was one of many COVID skeptics who raised the alarm about “vaccine passports,” claiming that vaccination records would be used for a “social credit system” that would lead to “slavery forever.”
 The theory, Klein notes, is inaccurate in its specifics and co-opts the language of structural racism in perverse ways.
 But it also reflects very real fears, which are substantiated by historical events and mirror leftist critiques of power.
-Before the CDC became every Democrat’s favorite government agency, it was also the organization that funded the Tuskegee study, which deceived hundreds of Black men about their syphilis diagnoses and denied them necessary medical treatment for four decades.
+Before the CDC became every Democrat’s favorite government agency, it was also the organization that helped oversee the Tuskegee study, which deceived hundreds of Black men about their syphilis diagnoses and denied them necessary medical treatment for four decades.
 The right wing’s paranoia about vaccine passports reflects anxieties about Big Tech and big government.
 Leftists familiar with surveillance capitalism and the CIA’s history of domestic espionage share the same concerns.
 As Klein notes:

 Conspiracy theorists get the facts wrong but often get the feelings right…the feeling that every human misery is someone else’s profit, the feeling of being exhausted by predation and extraction, the feeling that important truths are being hidden.
-The word for the system driving those feelings starts with c, but if no one ever taught you how capitalism works… then it’s easy to see how you might confuse it with another c-word: conspiracy.
+The word for the system driving those feelings starts with c, but if no one ever taught you how capitalism works…then it’s easy to see how you might confuse it with another c-word: conspiracy.

 Gogarty makes a similar argument in What We Do is Secret.
 She pushes back against the tendency to trivialize or dismiss conspiracy theories as “garish” or intellectually “impoverished.”
 To describe something as a conspiracy theory is to “pejoratively” situate it as unworthy of attention, “an accusation [that is] leveled at varying modes of political thought and action.”
 While Gogarty stresses the importance of opposing particularly insidious conspiracy theories, especially ones that involve “racial preoccupations,” she notes that other conspiracy theories usefully express how power is “experienced, subjectively, by individuals and communities.”